intelligentplant/AppStoreConnect.Adapters/docs/tutorials/creating-an-adapter/03-Tag_Searches.md

 # Tutorial - Creating an Adapter

 _This is part 3 of a tutorial series about creating an adapter.
-The introduction to the series can be found [here](00-Introduction.md)_
+The introduction to the series can be found [here](00-Introduction.md)._

 ## Tag Searches

+_The full code for this chapter can be found [here](/examples/tutorials/creating-an-adapter/chapter-03)._

-In the [previous chapter](./02 - Reading Current Values.md), we implemented the `IReadSnapshotTagValues` feature.
+In the [previous chapter](./02-Reading_Current_Values.md), we implemented the `IReadSnapshotTagValues` feature.
 Our initial implementation returns a value for any tag specified by the caller.
 In a real-world implementation, we would ordinarily have a limited selection of tags to query.
 In this chapter, we will define a fixed set of tags that a caller can query, and we will implement the `ITagSearch` feature to make these tags discoverable.
 We will also update our `IReadSnapshotTagValues` implementation so that we only return values for known tags.

 First of all, we will extend our `Adapter` class to implement the `ITagSearch` interface: